Particle Swarm Optimization#

 In this section, Particle Swarm Optimization (PSO) algorithm is demonstrated.
 PSO is a population-based stochastic optimization algorithm inspired by social behavior.
 The algorithm was originally proposed by Kennedy and Eberhart in 1995.
 The algorithm is based on a population of particles that move around in search space and update their position and velocity based on locally and globally best-found solutions, refer lecture notes for more details.

 NOTE: You need to install pymoo which provides single- and multi-objective global optimization algorithms.
-Activate the environment you created for this class in anaconda prompt and install pymoo using pip install pymoo.
+Activate the environment you created in anaconda prompt and install pymoo using pip install pymoo.

 Jones function will be used to demonstrate the method.
 Following block imports all required packages: